isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-config-tools/c-dataset-config-int/c-dep-maps.md

 ---
 description: Dependency maps enable you to visualize and manage the configuration of the components of your profile.
-seo-description: Dependency maps enable you to visualize and manage the configuration of the components of your profile.
-seo-title: Dependency Maps
 solution: Analytics
 title: Dependency Maps
 topic: Data workbench